Emperor Penguin: Profile and Information

 Description

-Adult emperor penguins are 43 to 47 in (110 to 120 cm) in length, including tail and bill.
+Adult emperor penguins are 43 to 47 inches (110 to 120 cm) in length, including tail and bill.
 The weight ranges from 50 – 100 lb (22.7 – 45.4 kg) and varies by sex, with females weighing less than males.

 It is the fifth heaviest extant bird species.
 Most male emperors will lose around 26 lb (12 kg) while waiting for their eggs to hatch.

-Adaptation to cold
+Adaptation to Cold

 The emperor penguin is known to breed in the coldest habitat known to any bird species; air temperatures may reach -40 °F (-40 °C), and wind speeds may reach 89 mph (144 km/h).
-Water temperature is a frigid -1.8 °F (28.8 °C), which is lower than the average emperor penguin body temperature of 102 °F (39 °C).
+The water temperature is a frigid -1.8 °F (28.8 °C), which is lower than the average emperor penguin body temperature of 102 °F (39 °C).

 While the density of contour feathers is 58 per square inch (9 per square centimeter), a combination of dense down feathers (plumules) and after feathers likely play a role in insulation.